ruyakubu/BUILD-AzureML-workshop/README.md

 The pipeline job outputs are the dashboard and UX configuration to be displayed.

-## Task 2: Run job to create the dashboard
+## Task 3: Run job to create the dashboard

 After the pipeline is defined, we'll initialize it by specifying the input parameters and the path to the outputs.
-Lastly, we use the submit_and_wait function to run the pipeline and register it to the Azure Machine Learning studio.
+Lastly, we use the *submit_and_wait function* to run the pipeline and register it to the Azure Machine Learning studio.

 ``` python
 # Pipeline Inputs